 Applications.
 You can have a lot of Ingresses running inside your Kubernetes cluster.
 To say that your application will be managed by HAProxy we define an annotation, which is the Ingress class haproxy-v1.
 This YAML code is written inside the GitHub repository of a project and when we have the correct Ingress class set the Ingress Controller will watch those objects.
 The specific rules here are HAProxy will watch for the domain name foo-241.preview.bar.com and would forward the traffic to the service named foo-service on the NGINX port.

-observe layer7keywords and we migrated complex applications by replicating production traffic and by migrating only a part of an application.
+We migrated a more simple application without downtime using observe layer7 keywords and we migrated complex applications by replicating production traffic and by migrating only a part of an application.
 Today, we’re still using HAProxy as the Ingress Controller and that let us define an infinite number of projects and of previews.
 Thank you very much for your attention.